Kostas Nestoridis: Managerial career

 In the summer 1981 AEK Athens were in the midst of radical changes, as the owner of the club, Loukas Barlos left and the ownership passed to Andreas Zafiropoulos.
-At the same time, the manager of the club, Miltos Papapostolou was removed and Hans Tilkowski was hired in his place.
-The ignorance of the German regarding the Greek reality required the placement of an assistant next to him, with knowledge and experience from the Greek football, as well as the club itself, which AEK found in the person of Nestoridis.
-The course of the team was disappointing and after seven wins, six draws and four defeats that left them behind in the standings, Tilkowski was sacked and replaced by the winner of the 1978 domestic double, Zlatko Čajkovski.
-Nestoridis remained in the position of assistant of the new coach, being the connecting link between the previous and the current technical leadership, while also handling the situation in the team's locker rooms.
-The Čajkovski-Nestoridis duo somewhat fixed the situation by bringing AEK eventually in 4th place with 45 points, just five points from the top, however, the return of "Čik" at the wheel was nothing similar to his first spell.
+At the same time, the manager of the club, Miltos Papapostolou was released and Hans Tilkowski was hired in his place.
+The unfamiliarity of the German manager regarding the Greek reality required the placement of an assistant next to him, with knowledge and experience from the Greek football, as well as the club itself, which the management found in the person of Nestoridis.
+The course of the team was disappointing and they were left behind in the standings, which resulted in Tilkowski being sacked and replaced by the winner of the 1978 domestic double, Zlatko Čajkovski.
+Nestoridis remained as the assistant of the new manager, being the connecting link between the previous and the current technical leadership, while also handling the situation in the team's locker rooms.
+The Čajkovski-Nestoridis duo somewhat fixed the situation by bringing AEK in an eventual 4th-place finish, five points from the top.
+However, the return of "Čik" at the wheel was nothing similar to his first spell.
 In the summer of 1982, AEK were preparing for the upcoming season by Čajkovski and Nestoridis, while Michalis Arkadis took over as the club's president.
-As the season progressed, the relationship between the technical leadership of the team and the management was becoming confusing, with Čajkovski showing that his advanced age made him lose his ambition for the team.
+As the season progressed, the relationship between the technical leadership and the management was becoming confusing, with Čajkovski showing that his advanced age made him lose his ambition for the team.
 In all this confusion, Nestoridis tried to maintain the balances within the team.
 Eventually, on 9 January 1983, AEK were defeated by 3–2 at home against OFI, while the memory of the 5-goal defeat at the hands of PAOK at Toumba Stadium three matchdays ago was still fresh.
-The indignation towards Čajkovski was obvious, who he was removed from te team's bench and Nestoridis took over the technical leadership.
+The indignation towards Čajkovski was obvious, who he was removed from the team's bench and Nestoridis took over the technical leadership.
 As it turned out, his managerial tenure in the team was interim, since about forty days later Helmut Senekowitsch was hired.
-In the meanwhile Nestoridis had made three wins and two draws in the away matches and delivered the club to the second place with close distance from the top.
-The hiriging of the Austrian manager, made him feel rather sidelined, which made him temporarily resign from the technical staff.
+In the meanwhile Nestoridis had made three wins and two draws in the away matches and delivered the club in the second place with close distance from the top.
+The hiring of the Austrian manager, made him feel rather sidelined, which made him temporarily resign from the technical staff.